-Attendance will be taken at the start of each live online class session.
+Attendance will be taken at the start of each live online class session, and occasionally at the end of each class.
 Similar to having personal time off (PTO) at work, you are allotted TWO absences without need to justify or explain your reasons for the missed classes.
 Similar to extending beyond one's allotted PTO, any additional absence past the two allotted days will result in a half-grade deduction (e.g., a B becomes a B- at three absences) for each additional day of absence.
 As this course is project-based and cumulative in its delivery of technical information, it is important to attend each scheduled course day to receive new information, work collaboratively and practice new skills.
 Students who choose to miss class are responsible for understanding the TOPICS taught that day.
 Bottom line, attendance is required.
 In the case of unforeseen circumstances or emergencies, please notify the instructor as soon as possible.